CloudLabs-MOC/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/06-design-report-in-power-bi-desktop.md

 1. Enter the account details

-   - Enter the Lab username in **Enter your email address** page.
+   - Enter the Lab username on the **Enter your email address** page.
      * Azure Username/Email: <inject key="AzureAdUserEmail"></inject>

-   - Complete the sign up process by selecting the username
+   - Complete the signup process by selecting the username

    - Enter the password